sap-tutorials/Tutorials/tutorials/cp-cicd-systemtest-recorder/cp-cicd-systemtest-recorder.md

 author_name: Sarah Lendle
 author_profile: https://github.com/SarahLendle
 ---
+## Note
+Please note that this step is deprecated and will be removed or replaced soon.
+Even though existing test will continue to work, we recomment that you remove the deprecated configurations.
+For more details, see [GitHub](https://github.com/SAP/ui5-uiveri5#readme)
 ## Prerequisites
 - You use [SAPUI5](https://sapui5.hana.ondemand.com/#/topic/2535ef9272064cb6bd6b44e5402d531d) in version 1.74 or higher.
 -	You have installed [Node JS](https://nodejs.org/en/) in version 8.0 or higher.